This vegan butternut squash mac and cheese is a creamy pasta bake with 'hidden' squash, topped with crispy breadcrumbs. The ultimate comfort food!

 Vegan Butternut Squash Mac and Cheese

-- Frozen butternut squash chunks
+- 300 g frozen butternut squash chunks (or fresh butternut squash)

 - 1 onion